Hervé Youmbi: Listed Works

+Awards and Recognitions

 Hervé Youmbi received the Culturesfrance scholarship awarding him an artist visa in 2009, and the Smithsonian Artist Research Fellowship 2012 from the Smithsonian in Washington DC, USA.
 His works are in some leading collections, such as the World Bank and the Smithsonian National Museum of African Art in Washington.
 In 2020, one of his pieces was acquired by the Royal Ontario Museum in Canada.